What Is Shopify and How Does It Work?

 What are the key features of Shopify?

-• App ecosystem: Over 8,000 apps in the Shopify App Store, from dropshipping (Oberlo) to SEO and marketing automation, tailored to your needs.
+• Powerful app ecosystem: Over 8,000 apps in the Shopify App Store enable dropshipping, automation, subscriptions, SEO, and advanced marketing workflows.

-• Security and compliance: PCI DSS compliance, free SSL certificates, and smart fraud detection ensure safe data and transactions.
+• Security and compliance: Built-in PCI DSS compliance, free SSL certificates, and advanced fraud analysis protect both merchants and customers.

 What are the pros and cons of Shopify?